DTCHINA/EpicorIntegration/EpicorIntegration/README.md

 Accept preload from template
 Use template but retain original preload values
-Set condition and fields for (IF TYPE=P -> SET LEAD TIME/SAFETY STOCK) //Maybe Set condition and fields for (IF TYPE=M -> USEREV = TRUE, QTYBEARING = TRUE) Set condition and fields for (IF Frame or Flo-Machine -> TRACKSERIAL = TRUE) On Warehouse Add -> Create set up to add subsequent Warehouse locations Set Planner (BAL, ADNIK, FLO)
+Set condition and fields for (IF TYPE=P -> SET LEAD TIME/SAFETY STOCK) //Maybe Set condition and fields for (IF Frame or Flo-Machine -> TRACKSERIAL = TRUE) //Maybe

 Serial Number:
-Create form
-Defaulto create serial mask, 'ELK', prefix with BAL or FLO

 Config:
 Grid Color schema changes

 CheckIn_Master:
-Create form
-Approve and check in part

 CheckOut_Master:
-Create form
-Check out part

 Revision_Master:
-Option to check out part

-CheckIn_Master:
-Create form